Words of Wisdom from My Mom

 My mother is the youngest of eight daughters.
 My grandmother was 47 years old when she had her and my grandfather was in his sixties.
 She grew up with “old” parents.
 They were gone by her early thirties, which didn’t give her a lot time to be with them.
 For that reason, she often insisted on the importance of having children early… to give yourself more time to spend with your children.
 Consequently, she had me at age 25 and my brother at age 28.

 Even if you try to spend your time wisely and plan or calculate your life, you can NEVER control it.
 Ironically, she left us at the very young age of 47… the age at which her own mother gave birth to her!
 I was 23 and my brother was 20 years old.
 We ended up spending less time with her than she did with her own parents, but at least we got to spend quality time with her.
-Twenty years was better than nothing.
+Twenty years were better than nothing.
 And looking back, I now realize that it was a generous GIFT, a blessing.
 We could have had less time, or worse, no time at all with her.
 We were granted twenty years to learn from her and eternal time to be loved by her.
 For that, I am forever grateful to her.

 And by leaving us, she implicitly taught us the ultimate lesson: Make each day count because life is too short!
 Most importantly: Have no regrets.
 Don’t go to bed angry because you never know what can happen when you wake up!
 Treat people well, be kind, caring and loving.